Gua-tk/Linux-Auto-Customizer/DONE_IMPLEMENTATION.md

 - [x] `install.sh`, `uninstall.sh`: rosegarden (music edition)
 - [x] `install.sh`, `uninstall.sh`: Ardour (music edition)
 - [x] `install.sh`, `uninstall.sh`: LMMS (music edition)
+- [x] implement `remove line` uninstall api function
+- [x] `uninstall.sh`: OpenOffice apt-get remove -y  --> this info goes to data_features.sh as packagenames.
+Even though install when using a download package installationtype will not use it, uninstall will when removing the feature
+- [x] `uninstall.sh`: Rewrite `uninstall.sh` using generic_uninstall to uninstall the features.